zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

   produce a wrapped value representing an isolated parameter.
-The wrapped value uses appropriate types and marks to achieve the desired aggregation when the final *name*, *value* (after the application of all aggrgators) updates the form variable collection.
+The wrapped value uses appropriate types and marks to achieve the desired aggregation when the final *name*, *value* (after the application of all aggregators) updates the form variable collection.
   During this update, the form variable collection representing the result of the aggregation of the previously